Sue Verizon in small claims court

 Show up to your court date against Verizon Wireless

-DoNotPay can provide you with a compelling script to read to make an effective case against Verizon.
-For example, if you are suing Verizon for breach of contract, DoNotPay’s prepared script will inform you how to identify the elements of your claim, and what to say if the defendant doesn’t show up to the court date.
+DoNotPay can provide you with a compelling script you can use to make a valid case against Verizon.
+For example, if you are suing Verizon for breach of contract, DoNotPay’s script will inform you how to identify the elements of your claim, and what to say if the defendant doesn’t show up to the court date.
 This script also provides you with a court strategy to follow in order to make sure that your claim is heard clearly and with intent.

 Can I sue Verizon for a breach of contract?